 The Airmen's Stories - Sgt.
 A C A Michiels

-Albert Charles Antoine Michiels, from Brussels, was serving in the Belgian Air Force before the war with the 3rd Aviation Regiment as a Radio Operator/Machine Gunner, probably in Fairey Battles.
+Albert Charles Antoine Michiels was born in Schaerbeek, Brussels on 2nd November 1915 and was serving in the Belgian Air Force before the war with the 3rd Aviation Regiment as a Radio Operator/Machine Gunner, probably in Fairey Battles.

 He was buried at Brookwood Cemetery but his remains were repatriated to Belgium after the war and lie in the Pelouse d'Honneur within the cemetery at Evere, Brussels.